 Canadian Internet plans compared

-On average, Canadians can expect to pay between $30 and $170 per month for an internet service.
+On average, Canadians can expect to pay between C$25 and C$200 per month for an internet service.
 The cost depends on the provider and the speed of the service.

 Here are some examples of internet prices in Canada at the time of writing.
 According to Finder, smaller independent companies will often have cheaper plans available.
 However, they are often slower because they are more likely to run on cable or DSL networks rather than fiber‑optic ones.
 They are good for users who only require the internet for basic use.